B.A. (Honours) in Arts & Humanities

 There will be a work placement available to all students in year three.
 Placement will be relevant to a chosen subject.
 For example, students majoring in Theology will have the opportunity to gain teaching experience in either Primary and Secondary level with our partner schools in the Carlow area.

-Year One: Students must study all six subject streams – History; Psychology; English & the Creative Imagination; Philosophy; Theology; and, Politics & Society – to explore each of the disciplines that are offered in this programme.
+Year One: Students study modules across all six subject pathways – History; Psychology; English & the Creative Imagination; Philosophy; Theology; and, Politics & Society – to explore each of the disciplines that are offered in this programme.

 Year Two: Students choose two subject majors to focus their studies in a specific area of interest.